AzeTheWolf/funtime-gizmos/src/desktopTrasher/README.md

 This Gizmo creates every single device file there is, right on your desktop.

 ## Usage
-To throw trash around your desktop, simply run the script.
+To throw trash around your desktop, simply run the script with node.

 For easy cleanup, add "clean" parameter
 > node desktopTrasher.js clean